 - Potential for error: Since non-intelligent part numbers contain no information about a given part, it’s easy to make a typo in any manual entry.
 Even a single incorrect digit can lead to significant errors that are hard to catch.

-- Difficult part maintenance and organization: With no information given in a non-intelligent part number, organizing inventory is less intuitive.
+- Difficult part maintenance and organization: With no information given in a non-intelligent part number, inventory management is less intuitive.
 Additionally, searching for parts in spreadsheets, databases and designs is more difficult and requires more time.

 What to consider when selecting a part number system